apptools-lab/AppWorks/packages/common-service/README.md

-# Iceworks Common Service
+# AppWorks Common Service

-Iceworks common service for VSCode extension.
+AppWorks common service for VSCode extension.

 > Use these APIs only in VSCode extension, not in Node.js.
 > Because we rely on the APIs of VSCode extension.